MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-hololens.md

 ## Can I save call artifacts to a Field Service work order?

 Yes.
-If you opened a Field Service booking and then made a Dynamics 365 Remote Assist call, at the end of the call, you're prompted to post the call log and files shared during the call to the work order associated with that booking.
+If you opened a Field Service booking and made a Dynamics 365 Remote Assist call, at the end of the call, you're prompted.
+You can post the call log and files shared during the call to the work order associated with that booking.

 To view the call log and files, sign in to Field Service and select the work order.
 Two new notes were created and attached to the work order.
 One note includes call log info.
 The other note includes a link to each file in plain text.
 You can also edit the note to include the Stream link of the recorded call, which can be found in your Teams chat.